-CONTRIBUTIONS AND FUNDING STATUS
+CONTRIBUTIONS AND FUNDED STATUS

-The majority of the members currently participate on a contributory basis, as described above under "Benefits Provided".
-Reporting units are required by Public Act 300 of 1980, as amended, to contribute amounts necessary to finance the coverage of members and retiree Other Post-Employment Benefits (OPEB).
+Employers are required by Public Act 300 of 1980, as amended, to contribute amounts necessary to finance the coverage of active and retired members.
 Contribution provisions are specified by State statute and may be amended only by action of the State Legislature.